 Catherine was not always a philosopher and theologian.
 While studying abroad in the foothills of Austria, she was introduced to philosophy and the liberal arts.
 This period of study marked a turning point in her academic interests.
 Previously pursuing a career in finance, she turned to study philosophy and theology.
-Together with the thinkers presented in class - from Vanier to Stein to Aristotle, she embarked into a new world of exploration.
+Together with the thinkers presented in class - from Balthasar to Stein to Aristotle, she embarked into a new world of exploration.

 Prior to her time in Austria, Catherine had already taken a nontraditional approach to college and taken a gap year with NET Ministries.
 Engaging in relational ministry at a parish for a year taught her in a profound way the unique unrepeatability of the person.
 Taking a step back from the concerns of work and school allowed her to focus on encountering Christ through each instance of humanity.
 It was an experience that she carried back with her when returning to "normal" life.

 What she appreciates most about the Hildebrand Project is their dedication to supporting the new evangelization by a renewal of the person.
-Participating in their work as a student fellow, she engaged Hildebrand’s writings and was taught to draw others into that conversation.
-Time and again she watched the Project place the person as the priority in their programing.
+Participating in their work as a student fellow during her undergraduate, she engaged Hildebrand’s writings and was taught to draw others into that conversation.
+Time and again she watched the Project place the person as the priority in their programming.
 We can speak abstractly about renewing culture, but culture is made up of those who inhabit a time and a place.
 For Catherine, the writings of Hildebrand helped to peel away layers of selfishness as she allowed herself to be transformed by an openness to the world of values.
 She hopes to share this with others in small ways and to further promote the mission of the Hildebrand Project.